8ta4/quest/README.md

 > What's the keyboard shortcut to deactivate this extension?

 `Option + r` toggles this extension.
 Think "r" for "read," similar to a browser's reader mode.

+## Compatibility

+> Does `quest` work with PDF files?

+Yes, `quest` works with PDF files.

+> Does `quest` work with DRM-protected EPUB files?

+No, `quest` doesn't work with DRM-protected EPUB files.

+> Does `quest` work with DRM-free EPUB files?

+Yes, `quest` works with DRM-free EPUB files.
+But you need to extract the HTML from the EPUB to use it with `quest`.
+If the content is spread across multiple HTML files, you might need to combine them.

+> Can `quest` be used alongside other browser extensions?

+Yes, `quest` works well with other browser extensions.
+It's built to play nicely with popular ones like Vimium and Dark Reader, so you can have a smooth experience even with multiple extensions running.